 How are you?!
-Over these last few months, I have been making more of an effort to chase after my own dreams and do you know what I’ve noticed?
+Last time we connected I encouraged you to start living life in the front row and offered a few tips to help make life a bit more meaningful.
+Since writing to you, I have been making more of an effort to chase after my own dreams and do you know what I’ve noticed?
 That darn inner critic keeps trying to interfere.
 “What on earth are you doing?”
 “Are you crazy….you can’t do this!”
 “What if you fail?”
 “Who do you think you are?”
 These are just a few of the “regulars” that come up pretty consistently.
 Does anyone else relate or is it just me?

 To be perfectly honest, my inner critic has been my Achilles Heel my entire life and more often than not, it’s won.
 It’s something that I’ve battled silently for years because somehow I believed I was the only one who struggled with such a thing and felt I was different.
 Perhaps it’s silly but only recently have I come to recognize it’s something we ALL experience and it shows up in different shapes and sizes.

 So, here’s the truth.
 That inner critic of ours isn’t going anywhere..and do you know why?
 Because our brains are hard-wired for survival.
 Not happiness.
 SURVIVAL.
 The inner critic is there to simply protect us from any perceived threat or potential danger and it will cause all kinds of fear to ensure you run away.
 You’ll start to create stories as to why something can’t be done, you’ll justify all day long why it can’t work out, you’ll give up before you even start because it’s safer.
 I don’t say this to cause doom and gloom.
 Quite the contrary!
 I tell you this so you can separate yourself from it.
 You are NOT the little voice in your head and you certainly don’t have to listen to it.
 Stop fighting this pointless battle and start making some preemptive strikes of your own!